ahuffman/ansible-chrony/README.md

-ntp
+ahuffman.chrony
 ===

-This role enables users to install and configure ntp on their hosts.
+This role enables users to install and configure chrony on their hosts.

 Requirements
 ------------